Lassen National Forest: Peter Lassen

 Peter Lassen will be long remembered with having a hospital, college, high school, street, mountain peak, creek, national park, county, and national forest each carrying his name.
 He was ambitious, his timing was perfect, and, like his contemporary pioneer, Johann Augustus Sutter, everything that could go wrong, did go wrong.

-Lassen was murdered by an unknown person in the Black Rock Desert, Nevada Territory, two months after being profiled by Hutching's California Magazine.
+Lassen was murdered by an unknown person in the Black Rock Desert, Nevada Territory, two months after being profiled by Hutchings' Illustrated California Magazine.

 The profile is contained in the February 1859 edition of Hutching's.
 Lassen was murdered April 26, 1859.
 The murderer was never found, but the list of suspects is long: Disgruntled clients of the Lassen Trail or various business associates were among those suspected.

 The conclusion of the magazine profile includes this quote from Lassen: "Beware of bad partners, and nine-tenths of the lawyers, and if need be, add the other tenth, and thus eschew law and lawyers altogether."
 Apparently his killer heeded the advice.

 Lassen, Edward Clapper and Americus Wyatt, were on a silver mining expedition, camped in the Black Rock Desert north of Virginia City, Nevada Territory.
 This was the beginning of the Comstock silver excitement in northern Nevada.
 Clapper and Lassen were both shot and killed as the trio was breaking camp.
 Wyatt survived and was the only witness.
 Officially a band of Paiute Native Americans received blame but few pioneers believed the story.

 Lassen's body was recovered and buried near his cabin at Honey Lake Valley.
 Clapper's remains remained in what is now known as Clapper Canyon.
 A partial skeleton was discovered there by hikers in 1991, and Clapper's remains have since been interred near Lassen's grave.
 Susanville, the seat of Lassen County is in the Honey Lake Valley.

-Lassen was born on October 31, 1800 in Farum, Denmark and emigrated to Mexican California around 1840 from the Oregon Territory.
+Lassen was born on October 31, 1800, in Farum, Denmark, and emigrated to Mexican California around 1840 from the Oregon Territory.
 Like Sutter, he acquired Mexican citizenship (1844) and applied for a land grant (1843) of 5 square leagues on the south bank of Deer Creek in what is now Butte County, California.
 This grant provided access to the Sacramento River, an important issue during the pioneer period for transportation of goods and people.

 Lassen lost his estate around 1851 by mortgaging the land to further his business interests.
 He then migrated to the Honey Lake Valley where he attempted mining, and which is in modern-day Lassen County.

 Lassen County was established on April 1, 1864, five years after his death.